WebexCC-SA/LAB-2308/docs/overview.md

 ## Learning Objectives

-This lab will give you an introduction to ...
+This lab session is an **intermediate level** session intended for engineers with prior **Webex Contact Center** experience and either basic or no knowledge of the Webex Contact Center integration with **Salesforce** customer relationship management (CRM) system.

+In this lab session, you will explore the capabilities of the **New Webex Contact Center CRM Connector** for **Salesforce** that enables you to manage voice interactions while accessing customer information within Salesforce.
+You will gain hands-on experience with seamless screen pops, activity logging, case management, and other features — all integrated into a streamlined, user-friendly agent interface.

 ## Disclaimer

-Although the lab design and configuration examples could be used as a reference, for design related questions please contact your representative at Cisco, or a Cisco partner.
+This instructional guide is designed to familiarize participants with some of the capabilities of the **New Webex Contact Center CRM Connector** for **Salesforce**.
+While the lab design and configuration examples can serve as a reference, they are not representative of a real-world design; therefore, not all recommended features are utilized or optimally enabled.
+For design-related questions, please contact your Cisco representative or a Cisco partner.

-## Lab Access
+## Lab Topology

-From your workstation open an RDP (Remote Desktop) session to the following host named "wkst1":

-- IP: 1.2.3.4
-- Username: corp\demouser
-- Password: C1sco12345

-## Getting Started

-This lab leverages Cisco dCloud ...
+This lab utilizes the Webex Contact Center cloud environment.